 Cheese is always eaten with bread.
 It is a common phrase to hear as a child that cheese should be eaten with bread and not alone.
 The same way children would be told to finish their plates or stay at the table until they are told they can go.

 There is also an eating etiquette for the cheese.
 I advise you, to observe first how French people cut and eat their cheese and try to do the same.
 Some French people will not care how you cut it; others will comment and tease.

-Different types of cheese have different ways of being cut.
+Different types of cheese have a cutting method.
 So it is hard to go into details, but the main rule is to cut it in a way that you will not leave the crust to the last one.
 So for example, the Roquefort should be cut vertically and not horizontally, and the Brie point should not be cut.

-You would think the menu is over, but there are still two (and a half) steps to go for a full French meal!
+You would think the menu is over, but there are still two (and a half) steps to go for a full French meal and respect the authentic French meal structure.
 For most French people it wouldn’t be complete without…

 Having an espresso especially after a big meal is a must-have for many people, including myself!
 When we say coffee, we usually mean espresso.
 If you would like a long coffee (Americano style), you should always specify.